oras-project/oras-www/docs/blog/oras-0.14-and-future.md

 An SBOM creates a machine-readable inventory of the software components that make up a given software product.
 Generating SBOM is a first step in Supply Chain Security.

-You can use [DOcker SBOM](https://docs.docker.com/engine/sbom/) or [SBOM Tool](https://github.com/microsoft/sbom-tool) to generate a SBOM for the target image.
+You can use [Docker SBOM](https://docs.docker.com/engine/sbom/) or [SBOM Tool](https://github.com/microsoft/sbom-tool) to generate a SBOM for the target image.

-In this demo, we use SBOM Tool to create SPDX 2.2 compatible SBOMs for any variety of artifacts.
+SBOM Tool can be used to create SPDX 2.2 compatible SBOMs for any variety of artifacts.
+In this demo, we use SBOM Tool to create SPDX 2.2 compatible SBOM for the sample Spark image.

 Install SBOM Tool on a Linux machine: